Comstar wheel: Similar products

-From 1977, Dawson Harmsworth, a business in Sheffield, England, produced a similar composite wheel with generally comparable appearance, materials and construction to Honda's Comstar.
+From 1977, Dawson Harmsworth, a business in Sheffield, England, produced the "Astralite", a similar composite wheel with generally comparable appearance, materials and construction to Honda's Comstar.
 Initially intended for road racing applications, the wheel was specified for some models in the early 1980s Hesketh low-volume production road motorcycle range.
 Hesketh claimed the wheel was in development before Honda unveiled the Comstar, but that development had taken more time.
 In the 2010s, two decades after the original business closed, the wheel was manufactured again by a new business established by a former employee of Dawson Harmsworth.